 Costs, Housing and Residence Life, and Immigration

 Typical costs associated with attending Pepperdine's Fall London Program include tuition, books, room and board, an activity fee, and personal travel and entertainment-related expenses.
 Tuition is the same as for Malibu classes based on a flat-fee.
-The tuition cost for the Fall 2017 semester is $27,100 for ten or more units.
+The tuition cost for the Fall 2017 semester was $27,100 for ten or more units.
+Please note that the tuition cost will change for Fall 2018 and further details will be published shortly.
 Book costs are estimated and vary depending on the course and travel and entertainment expenses can vary considerably for each student.

 The activity fee covers the costs of the European Institutions Study Tour, Parliament Tour, Legal London Tour, London Bus Tour, tour guides, Opening Week Dinner, Thanksgiving Dinner, and dinner in one of the Inns of Courts.
 There may be additional activities scheduled.

 Please note that other than tuition and the activity fee, the actual costs for London-related items such as board, room, transportation, etc. may be less (or more) depending on foreign currency exchange rates.

 Financial aid and scholarships (if applicable) function in the same manner as those for a typical semester of studying law at Pepperdine in Malibu.
 It should be noted that the maximum amount of available loan assistance for students studying in London is greater than for those studying in Malibu due to anticipated additional costs of studying abroad.
 Below is a budget of estimated charges.
 Actual expenses may be higher or lower depending on the individual student.

 Housing and Residence Life